Pruthviraj26/nest-is-best/README.md

 ## Dynamic Form Module
     - Purpose of dynamic form with dynamic fields.
 And also insert and retrive form data
-    - Module is created in based on boilerplate project and following naming conventions and standards.
+    - Module is created in based on boilerplate project and followed naming conventions and standards as per boilerplate projects.

 ## Basic Objectives of Modules:
     - Create dynamic form having title of form and dynamic fields given in bodydata